mattqg/ProjectSite/_projects/(04) procedurally generated landscapes.md

 }
 ```

 The final result allows for you to emulate the shutterstock terrain while maintaining ownership of the picture!
 I have included several of my results below.
-Due to the random nature of the code, a seemingly infinite amount of images can be created until you find one which suits your needs.
+Due to the random nature of the code, a wide range of images can be created and fine-tuned until you find one which suits your needs.

 {% capture carousel_images %}
 https://mattqg.com/assets/images/ProcedurallyGeneratedLandscapes/result1.png